The Last Days of Israel

 Though one fulfillment of this verse occurred at the cross (John 19:37), when examined along with Romans 11:11-26, it becomes clearer that in the future, Israel mourns its sin and is grafted back in to the root because they no longer persist in unbelief and are saved.3

 Jesus wept over the city that rejected him (Luke 19:41) knowing that unless they did, he would never be crucified.
 He wept knowing that unless they rejected him, the fountain that would cleanse from sin all who believe in him (Zechariah 13:1, Hebrews 9:22) would never be opened in his side.
 He wept knowing his Spirit of grace would one day be poured out on his people so they would recognize him, mourn and repent.
-He wept, perhaps longing for the time when he would return (Matthew 23:39) to make Jerusalem’s desolation a distant memory and to dwell in their midst (Zechariah 2:11).
+Jesus wept, perhaps longing for the time when he would return (Matthew 23:39) to make Jerusalem’s desolation a distant memory and to dwell in their midst (Zechariah 2:11).

 Jesus’ love for his people pours out of these verses like a flood.
 Should we not see as Jesus did?
 Ethnic Israel’s last days do not end in the despair of the destruction of Jerusalem as some preterists claim.
 Israel’s last days end in the joy of knowing her Messiah.
 Grafted back into the root, Jesus makes them one flock with all the elect to live together forever with him.